FirstClassTree/TimeL-E/README_ENRICHED_INTEGRATION.md

 # Enriched Product Data Integration

+> **Note**: As of January 30, 2025, all frontend-facing API endpoints now use **camelCase** field names.
+The examples below reflect this standardization.
+Internal service communication continues to use snake_case.

 ## Overview
 This integration adds enriched product data (descriptions, prices, images) to the TimeL-E API endpoints.
 The enriched data is sourced from external APIs (OpenFoodFacts) and stored in the database for fast access.